 Dermal fillers are an ideal way to address the creases, volume loss and hollowing in the skin that occurs naturally with age.
 Dermal fillers can also be used to enhance the volume and shape of the lips, and restore a more youthful appearance to the neck, chest, and hands.

 - Add the lost “apple” volume back to your cheeks, diminishing the creases around the mouth and lifting sagging jowls

-- Minimize the appearance of nasolabial folds, i.e., smile lines, running from the bottom of the nose to the corners of the mouth
+- Minimize the appearance of nasolabial folds, i.e., smile lines

 - Fill in horizontal lines on forehead and the vertical “11’s” between the eyes

 - Smooth out the tear troughs running from the inner corners of the eyes down to the mid-cheek

 - Add lost volume back to the under eye area, reducing the “hollowed out” look

 - Address the “crows feet” around the eyes